dotnet/AspNetCore.Docs/aspnetcore/signalr/get-started-signalr-core.md

 1. Inherit from `Microsoft.AspNetCore.SignalR.Hub`.
 The `Hub` class contains properties and events for managing connections and groups, as well as sending and receiving data.

-1. Create the `Send` method that sends a message to all connected chat clients.
+1. Create the `SendMessage` method that sends a message to all connected chat clients.
 Notice it returns a `Task`, because SignalR is asynchronous.
 Asynchronous code scales better.

   [!code-csharp[Startup](get-started-signalr-core/sample/Hubs/ChatHub.cs?range=7-14)]

 # [Visual Studio Code](#tab/visual-studio-code)

+1. Open the *SignalRChat* folder in Visual Studio Code (VS Code).

 1. Add a class to the project by selecting **File** > **New File** from the menu.

 1. Inherit from `Microsoft.AspNetCore.SignalR.Hub`.
 The `Hub` class contains properties and events for managing connections and groups, as well as sending and receiving data to clients.

-1. Add a `Send` method to the class.
-The `Send` method sends a message to all connected chat clients.
+1. Add a `SendMessage` method to the class.
+The `SendMessage` method sends a message to all connected chat clients.
 Notice it returns a `Task`, because SignalR is asynchronous.
 Asynchronous code scales better.

   [!code-csharp[Startup](get-started-signalr-core/sample/Hubs/ChatHub.cs?range=7-14)]